 - where a home is held in joint names and is passing by survivorship to the other joint owner

-- where a joint bank or building society account is held, production of a death certificate may be sufficient for the monies to be transferred to the joint holder
+- where a joint bank or building society account is held, the production of a death certificate may be sufficient for the monies to be transferred to the joint holder

-For general information on preparing a will and the consequences of passing away without having made one, as well as a flow chart stating the laws of intestacy, visit the Making a Will website.
+For general information on preparing a will and the consequences of passing-away without having made one, as well as a flow chart stating the laws of intestacy, visit the Making a Will website.